rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 evaluated as 3D meshes with aribitrary precision.

-One could e.g. use this for a compact definition of a game’s levels and mesh them adaptively on the fly, during loading.
+One could e.g. use this for a compact definition of a game’s levels and mesh them adaptively, on the fly, during loading.
 With a density suitable for the machine/GPU running the game.

-F-reps can also be sliced into polylines/vectors or bitmaps – e.g. for deriving [level sets][level-set] or for SLA/DLP printing.
+F-reps can also be sliced into polylines/vectors or bitmaps – e.g. for deriving [level sets][level-set] or for SLA/DLP 3D printing.

 [libfive]: https://github.com/virtualritz/libfive-rs/tree/master/libfive/
 [libfive-orig]: https://libfive.com/